thesoundofcolor/society-v1/README.md

 Please send help.

 # Open Use
-The materials in this repository are provided for research, discussion, and educational purposes.
-Readers are encouraged to examine the sources, question assumptions, and explore alternative interpretations.
+The materials in this repository are provided for research, discussion, exploration, and educational purposes.
+Readers are encouraged to examine the sources, question assumptions, improve the model, and have fun playing with society.

 This is an open source project.
 Society belongs to society.